s2t2/gspread-models-py/docs/CONTRIBUTING.md

 CI=true pytest
 ```

 ## Pre-Release Testing

-Installing from GitHub source:
+Before creating a release, create a new notebook and install the package from GitHub source and verify everything is working as desired:

 ```sh
 pip install git+https://github.com/s2t2/gspread-models-py.git
 ```

-Create a new notebook and install from GitHub source to verify everything works, before creating a release.

 ## Releasing

-See the [GitHub Actions guide](./setup/github-actions.md) for information about the package deployment process.
+See the [GitHub Actions Guide](./setup/github-actions.md) for more information about the package release workflow.

 ## Documentation Site